length

 DAY 5: LAUZERTE TO DURFORT-LACAPELETT (12KM)

 The path today involves some steep paths together with lengthy stints on quiet roads.
-Approaching the Tarn valley, orchards of apples, plums, pears, peaches, kiwifruit and cherries replace the vineyards and it is a comfortable walk to your overnight stop.
+Approaching the Tarn valley, orchards of apples, plums, pears, peaches, kiwifruit and cherries replace the vineyards and it is a comfortable walk to Durfort-Lacapelett, where you will be picked up and transferred to your overnight accommodation located nearby.

 Overnight: Durfort-Lacapelett